beatobongco/DFN-Base/README.md

 `links` - link to containers in another service.
 It actually writes the IP address of the target container to `etc/hosts/` of the current container so in this case, our nginx container will have the IP address of our web service which can be accessed at `http://web` and its port 5000 for example at `http://web:5000`

-`volumes` - we'll put the condocker-composeuration file for nginx in the correct place in our nginx container `/etc/nginx/nginx.conf` `:ro` means `read-only`
+`volumes` - we'll put the configuration file for nginx in the correct place in our nginx container `/etc/nginx/nginx.conf` `:ro` means `read-only`

 ### nginx.conf